nickbrandt/GitLab/doc/administration/troubleshooting/tracing_correlation_id.md

 you will need to search across _all_ of your GitLab nodes.
 You can do this with some sort of log aggregation software like Loki, ELK, Splunk, or others.

-Something like Ansible or PSSH (parellel SSH), that can execute commands across your servers in parallel, could be used to execute the same search command.
+You can use a tool like like Ansible or PSSH (parellel SSH) that can execute commands across your servers in parallel to execute the same search command.
 Or you could craft your own solution.